 (Reduction is the method of evaporating the liquid for a more concentrated flavor and thicker consistency.)

-Then add a stick of butter.
-Stir while the sauce thickens.
 Finally, stir in 2 tablespoons of mustard and a dash of pepper.

 Spoon sauce over each piece of salmon.